lgmorand/workshop-aca/_entries/02-05 Continuous deployment.md

 {% endcollapsible %}

-Once this is configured you can move forward by attaching your GitHub repo to the revision.
+Once configured, you can move forward by attaching your GitHub repo to the revision.

 ![Github Action](/media/lab1/githubattach.png)

 Once everything is in place you can see that a new folder `.github/workflows` has been added to your project.
-It host a yaml file that will allow the triggering of an automatic GitHub Action tht will deploy any changes pushed onto the branch.
-It will also automatically setup some secrets on your application in order to store the Admin logon to reach out to the Container Registry.
-We will see later on this lab how to manage those secrets.
+It hosts a YAML file that will allow the triggering of an automatic GitHub Action that will deploy any changes pushed onto the branch.
+It will also automatically setup some secrets on your application to store the admin's login to reach out to the Container Registry.
+We will see later in this lab how to manage those secrets.

 ![Secret ACR](/media/lab1/secretacr.png)